seilylook/seilylook.github.io/posts/infra_structure/kubernetes/cka/mocktest/2/index.md

 ### 6. Question

 Create a new user called `john`.
 Grant him access to the cluster.

 John should have permission to `create, list, get, update and delete pods` in the `development` namespace .

 The private key exists in the location: `/root/CKA/john.key` and csr at `/root/CKA/john.csr`.

 Important Note: As of kubernetes 1.19, the CertificateSigningRequest object expects a `signerName`.

+CSR: john-developer Status:Approved

+Role Name: developer, namespace: development, Resource: Pods

+Access: User 'john' has appropriate permissions

 #### Answer